 The state of Illinois is home to the highly populated Chicago, which brings visitors and residents by the millions to the state annually.
 With as many attractions and areas that are high profile in this state, it is essential to have a high-security presence.
 Because of this, there are over 150,000 security workers employed in Illinois at different levels.
 They also average a salary of $54,000, making them one of the best states for jobs in security.

 In Chicago specifically, many security personnel find that domestic crime and terrorism is a significant problem that requires a stronger security presence as opposed to other cities in Illinois or across the nation for that matter.
 Because of this, most of the security positions range from private security to law enforcement, and even federal agents.
 Those who want to accelerate their security career will have success when working as a security professionals in Illinois.

 6. New Jersey

 In the state of New Jersey, there is a high-security presence and industry, but it is not as federally employed as other states.
-Many of the 109,000 security workers employed in the state work for a private firm that contract out security guards.
+Many of the 109,000 security workers employed in the state work for a private firm that contracts out security guards.
 They are paid one of the highest average salaries, around $57,000 annually.

-New Jersey is a tourist state that attracts thousands of visitors annually to take advantage of their shore and Atlantic City atmosphere.
-School districts and other educational facilities have also looked to hiring additional security to protect their students and ensure that enough capable hands are on the premises should an attack happen.
+New Jersey is a tourist state that attracts thousands of visitors annually to take advantage of its shore and Atlantic City atmosphere.
+School districts and other educational facilities have also looked to hire additional security to protect their students and ensure that enough capable hands are on the premises should an attack happen.
 With the presence of security guards and teams across the state in a variety of industries, the private security industry is in high demand and finding themselves in a shortage of employees to meet the position requirements in these busier areas.